AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

         gPropHost->propSetString(myChoiceParam, kOfxParamPropChoiceEnum, 2, "choice-3");

 The default value of a StrChoice param must be one of the specified enums, or the behavior is undefined.
+If no default value is set by the plugin, the host should use the first defined option (index 0).

 It is an error to have gaps in the choices after the describe action has returned.
 The Option and Enum arrays must be of the same length,